 First, add the dry ingredients to a bowl.
 Whisk to blend.
 In another bowl, add the wet ingredients.
 Pour the wet ingredients into the dry ingredients, add the strawberries, and mix lightly.

-Use paper liners and drop one into each cup section in your muffin tin.
-Fill 3/4 to the top with the muffin batter.
-Bake at 350 degrees.
+Use paper liners (I love the parchment paper ones!) and drop one into each cup section in your muffin tin.
+Fill ¾ to the top with the muffin batter.
+Bake at 350º F for 25-30 minutes.

 - A muffin tin.